 Andrea pointed out that Peddie had done a good job of ensuring diverse student leadership, citing former co-president Uzo Achebe ’16 as one of her female role models.
 But she also urged that “Peddie needs to prioritize all sorts of diversity in their leadership positions, not just for students.”

 A rising senior at Barnard College of Columbia University, a women’s college, Andrea said she is grateful to be “surrounded by female leadership and inspiration.”

-“Both at Peddie and now at college, I realize the importance of female-focused leadership,” she said, adding that she hopes for a female headmaster — and a female headmaster of color — in Peddie’s near future.
+“Both at Peddie and now at college, I realize the importance of female-focused leadership,” she said, adding that she hopes for a female head of school — and a female head of school of color — in Peddie’s near future.